 An OSS is a disciplinary removal of the student from the right to attend school.
 The Board and Administration retain the right to assign the time and place of student school activities.
 Suspensions do not exceed 10 days in length.
 A suspension from the school bus is a disciplinary removal of the student from the right to transportation on the school bus.
 School bus suspensions do not exceed 10 school days in length.
 A suspension may be imposed by the Superintendent and Principal.
-Students assigned OSS may not be on school grounds or at school activities during the period of the a.
-The student will be allowed to make up work assigned during an OSS but must have all - work completed and ready to turn in when they return to school.
-Students will lose points in classes which use "participation" in determining daily grades.
-Tests and quizzes will be made up in a timeframe determined by the teacher. - b.
-Students suspended from school are not eligible to participate in any school activities, practices, or games.

-- suspension, even if the activity is open to the general public.
+Students assigned OSS may not be on school grounds or at school activities during the period of the suspension, even if the activity is open to the general public.
 Failure to abide by this restriction will result in additional suspensions and the filing of a complaint of trespassing with the local police.